 The disconnect: Many rheumatologists fail to address important systemic features.

 Some patients are fortunate to find a rheumatologist who is engaged and up to date with Sjogren’s.
 The level of knowledge and practice varies widely.
 While I have a lot of sympathy for overworked rheumatologists, it is their job to take the lead in caring for Sjogren’s patients.
 This situation would be unimaginable with almost any other common, serious, well–characterized disease.
 There are structural reasons for this disconnect, and probably a component of resistance to change.

 How can this happen?
 One Sjogren’s expert put it this way: “They put Sjogren’s in the too-hard basket.”
 Sjogren’s patients are incredibly complex.
 Doing a good job takes a lot of time, creativity, and trial and error.
 It is frustrating to patients and rheumatologists alike that response to treatments can be unpredictable and that benefits tend to be modest at best.
 There are no easy algorithms that make treatment decisions simple.

 Unless a patient is lucky enough to find a Sjogren’s-savvy rheumatologist, they need to learn a lot about the disease in order to advocate for comprehensive care.
 Patients, most of whom are burdened by disabling physical fatigue and brain fog, should not need to learn detailed medical knowledge to get the care they need.
-Many simply do not have the background, time, or resources to do this.
+Autonomic disorders contribute to this and many other symptoms that impact quality of life.
+Many rheumatologists simply do not have the background, time, or resources to do this.
 This series of blog posts will hopefully make this a bit more manageable for patients.